rhiot/gitbook/cloudplatform/starting.md

 store used by the device service.
 By default the MongoDB data is stored in the `mongodb_data` volume container.
 If such volume doesn't exist, Cloud Platform script will create it for you.

-This script works with OS above :
+This script has been developped and works with OS above :

 - MacOSX (ElCaptian)
 - Fedora

+This script should work with other Unix like OS

 ## Using Spring Boot runtime programatically